ToolKitHephaistosLaserShock/PDVHephaistos/README.md

 **Main functions**

     - def DataLoad(self,LinesSuppressed) load data from .csv file Tension(Time).

     - def PDVSetFrAcquisition(self) - Extract sample rate in GS/s

-    - def SetPDVFFT(self) - calculate FFT of raw datas :  Tension and related Time
+    - def SetPDVFFT(self) - Calculate FFT of raw datas :  Tension and related Time

     - def SetSTFTPDV(self,nperseg) - Calculate STFT from raw data on number of point - nperseg

-    -- def SetWavelet(self,WidthWavelet) - Calculate Wavelet from raw data on number of point - nperseg and function (Morelet MexHat)
+    - def SetWavelet(self,WidthWavelet) - Calculate Wavelet from raw data on number of point - nperseg and function (Morelet MexHat)

-    - def SetVelocity() - calculate velocity m/ss
+    - def SetVelocity() - Calculate velocity m/ss

-    - def PDVReport() - pdf report with all datas and graph for basic analysis, datas, FFFT, Spectrogram,baseline.
+    - def PDVReport() - Generate pdf report with all datas and graph for basic analysis, datas, FFFT, Spectrogram,baseline.

+	- def ExtractVelocityNotebookAuto() - Extrate velocity profile automatically, based on spectrum maximum

+	- def BaseLineDelete() - Delete baseline

+**Automatic Velocity Profile Extraction :**

+	For each time, extract maximum frequency in the spectrogram at this time

+**Automatic BaseLine Management :**

+	- Delete : extract spectrum at time previous any shock arrival, substract this spectrum at all time, ponderate by baseline ratio at each time

+	- "Add" : Two Spectrogram variables exist.
+The first one is the spectrogram calculated while the second is the displayed spectrogram.
+First remains untouched.
+Calculations (such as deleting the baseline) are only made on the second.
+When "adding" the baseline, reload the calculated spectrogram as the displayed one.
+No calculations.

 **Working on Conda env with :**

     - matplotlib
     - numpy